Anannabiswas/anannabiswas.github.io/index.md

  neuroscience, BCI, HCI, robotics and computer vision.

  As a part of my skill development, I participated in the <a href = "https://compneuro.neuromatch.io/tutorials/intro.html" target="_blank">NMA Summer School of
- Computational Neuroscience</a> course this year and completed the project <a href = "https://anannabiswas.github.io/projects" target="_blank"> (Activity in Mouse Visual
+ Computational Neuroscience</a> course in 2022 and completed the project <a href = "https://anannabiswas.github.io/projects" target="_blank"> (Activity in Mouse Visual
  Cortex Predicts Spontaneous Running Behaviour)</a> successfully.
 Additionally, our abstract <a href =                                                                "https://www.reddit.com/r/neuromatch/comments/xo3w0x/ananna_biswas_exploring_the_mouse_visual_cortex/" target="_blank"> (Exploring the Mouse Visual Cortex) </a> has been accepted as a <a href = "https://www.world-wide.org/neuromatch-5.0/exploring-mouse-visual-cortex-64b9e2db/nmc-video.mp4" target= "blank">flash talk</a> in <a href=
  "https://conference.neuromatch.io/"> neuromatch conference 2022</a>.
-In this year, I also attended <a href ="https://www.gtec.at/spring-school-2022/" target="_blank">
+In the same year, I also attended <a href ="https://www.gtec.at/spring-school-2022/"target="_blank">
  BCI & Neurotechnology Spring School 2022 </a>, organized by g.tec medical engineering GmbH.

  Before attending these summer schools, I worked as a Research Engineer in the AimsLab, at United International University <a href = "https://www.uiu.ac.bd/">(UIU)</a>,